-Mobile computer labs and desktop computers are available in classrooms, labs, and the Library/Media Center for you to use according to the rules of the supervising teachers.
-The Arlington Public Schools Network has been established for educational purposes (classroom activities, career development, research, and word processing), not for e-mail, chat rooms, games, social networking or commercial purposes.
+Gibbs 6th Grade School is a 1-1 device building.
+The Arlington Public Schools Network has been established for educational purposes (classroom activities, career development, research, and word processing), chat rooms, games, social networking or commercial purposes.

 To use the internet on any computer, you and a parent/guardian must have signed an Acceptable Use Policy Agreement Form.
 The policy itself can be viewed online on the district web site or in the school library.
 If you violate the policy or misuse computers, you will be denied access to computers and the internet.